-A persistent argument some espouse is that the traditional date for Christmas on December 25th was derived from the pagan holiday, Sol Invicta (Invincible Sun), widely celebrated in the Roman Empire.
-This is a common belief that has gone mostly unchallenged, but seems to lack a solid historical foundation.
+A persistent argument against the traditional date for Christmas on December 25th is that the celebration was derived from the pagan holiday, Sol Invicta (Invincible Sun), widely celebrated in the Roman Empire.
+This commonly held belief has gone largely unchallenged, yet seems to lack a solid historical foundation.

 Some historians cite Emperor Aurelian’s institution of the “Birth of the Unconquered Sun,” which is another name for Sol Invicta as proof.
 Using the date of December 25, AD 274, Aurelian officially created, “a pagan alternative to a date that was already of some significance to Roman Christians.”
 In plain words, Christians were already celebrating the Lord’s birth when Aurelian issued the decree for the holiday.
 (1)